Undergraduate Seminar on the History of U.S. Philanthropy:

 Professor Maribel Morey

-The course will begin with an overview of key moments in nineteenth- and twentieth-century United States history.
-After the first three weeks, the class will then focus on bringing historical context to today’s most pressing national conversations, from the #SaveDACA and #BlackLivesMatter movements to the #AltRight, #TimesUp, #MeToo, and #NeverAgain movements.
-In doing so, the course aims both to empower students with knowledge of critical moments in the U.S. past and to inspire them to see the present-date value of historical analysis.
+Course Description: The course will begin with an overview of key moments in nineteenth- and twentieth-century United States history.
+After the first three weeks, the class will then focus on bringing historical context to today’s most pressing national conversations, from #SaveDACA and the #BlackLivesMatter movement to the #AltRight, #TimesUp, #MeToo, and #NeverAgain movements.
+In doing so, the course aims both to empower students with knowledge of critical moments in the U.S. past and to inspire them to see the present-day value of historical analysis.

 Paul S. Boyer, American History: A Very Short Introduction (New York: Oxford University Press, 2012).